 The cost of not checking: £23,000-47,000+ plus immeasurable trauma.

-The cost of checking: 15-90 minutes of research (or 30 seconds with our platform).
+The cost of checking: 15-90 minutes of research (or 30 seconds with the platform).

 Armed with this information, you can make decisions based on the complete picture—not just what regulators happened to observe years ago.